P-Y-R-O-B-O-T/BASH/README.md

 ```

 ### GLOBS
-* Used in variables and commands too
+* Used in variables with expantion and it can be used in commands too
 * `*`, `?`, `\`, `[` and `]` can be used to build regex in parameter expansion
     - `?` matches any single character in the string
     - `*` matches string of 0 or more number of characters of any type, wildcard usage